tstuefe/JEP387/jep.md

 Let the minimum chunk size be small enough to house a single InstanceKlass in class space (1K for a 64bit VM.)

-### Humongous chunks

-Get rid of humongous chunks.
-Since root chunks would be large enough for the largest possible metadata allocation, and chunks can get committed on demand, there is no need for them anymore.
+_Remove humongous chunks:_ since root chunks would be large enough for the largest possible metadata allocation, and chunks can get committed on demand, there is no need for them anymore.

-### Chunk headers

-Remove chunk headers from their payload area.
-House them in a separate chunk header pool.
+_Remove chunk headers from payload:_ house them in a separate chunk header pool.
 This results in chunks which can get now be fully uncommitted, and two neighboring uncommitted chunks would form a single contiguous memory mapping on the OS layer.

-### Chunks grow in place if possible

-In a power-2 buddy allocation scheme, chunks have a good chance to be able to grow in place if they are too small to house a new Metaspace allocation: if the chunk is followed by an empty buddy chunk, it can get melded into it.
+_Let Chunks grow in place if possible:_ in a power-2 buddy allocation scheme, chunks have a good chance to be able to grow in place if they are too small to house a new Metaspace allocation: if the chunk is followed by an empty buddy chunk, it can get melded into it.

 Advantages:

-- Good defragmentation, also on long runs with many load/unload cycles.
-More efficient "fusing" of free chunks, emphasizing larger contiguous memory ranges.
+- Much better defragmentation, also on long runs with many load/unload cycles.
+More efficient "fusing" of free chunks, allowing for larger contiguous memory ranges.
 Together with the removal of chunk headers from their payload this is a good preparation for uncommitting larger memory areas while keeping virtual memory fragmentation to a minimum.

 - More chunk sizes to choose from would result in less intrachunk waste.
 The fact that chunks can grow in place is a nice bonus.

 - Code clarity: the buddy allocator is a simple standard algorithm which is well known and understood.
+It is also cheap to implement.

 ## How allocation would work